Sustainability

 ESG rating

-We were the first passenger shipping company in the “inland waterway transport” category to undergo an ESG rating.
-This evaluates companies according to sustainability criteria in the areas of environment, social affairs and corporate governance and shows how responsibly and sustainably companies act.
+In 2024, we became the first passenger shipping company in the "inland waterway transport" category to undergo an ESG rating.
+This rating assesses companies according to sustainability criteria in the areas of environment, social affairs, and corporate governance, and shows how responsibly and sustainably companies operate.

-We are very proud to have scored better than 71% of all 130,000 companies assessed with a bronze badge – a strong sign that sustainability is not just a word for us.
+We are very proud to have scored better than 71% of all 130,000 companies assessed by EcoVadis, earning a bronze badge in 2024 – a strong indication that sustainability is not just a buzzword for us.

 Downloads